ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryoem.md

 The [RELION](https://www3.mrc-lmb.cam.ac.uk/relion//index.php/Main_Page) pipeline operates in two modes.
 You can use it as a more familiar and beginner-friendly graphical interface, or call the programs involved directly.
 Once you are comfortable, using the commands directly in scripts submitted with `sbatch` will allow you to get the most work done the fastest.

-The authors provide up-to-date hints about performance on their [https://www3.mrc-lmb.cam.ac.uk/relion/index.php/Benchmarks_&_computer_hardware](Benchmrks & computer hardware) page.
+The authors provide up-to-date hints about performance on their [Benchmarks](https://www3.mrc-lmb.cam.ac.uk/relion/index.php/Benchmarks_&_computer_hardware) page.
 If you need technical help (jobs submit fine but having other issues) you should search and submit to their [mailing list](http://www.jiscmail.ac.uk/CCPEM).

 #### Module